Watermarking Language Models with Error Correcting Codes: Abstract

 \section{Abstract}

 Recent progress in large language models enables the creation of realistic machine-generated content.
 Watermarking is a promising approach to distinguish machine-generated text from human text, embedding statistical signals in the output that are ideally undetectable to humans.
 We propose a watermarking framework that encodes such signals through an error correcting code.
 Our method, termed robust binary code (RBC) watermark, introduces no noticeable degradation in quality.
-We evaluate our watermark on base and instruction fine-tuned models and find our watermark is robust to edits, deletions, and translations.
+We evaluate our watermark on base and instruction fine-tuned models and find that our watermark is robust to edits, deletions, and translations.
 We provide an information-theoretic perspective on watermarking, a powerful statistical test for detection and for generating $p$-values, and theoretical guarantees.
 Our empirical findings suggest our watermark is fast, powerful, and robust, comparing favorably to the state-of-the-art.
+The source code to reproduce our experiments is available at \url{https://github.com/patrickrchao/watermarking-llms}